sbarysiuk/django-social-auth/README.rst

 ------------------
 This backend implements `OpenID Federated Login Service for Google Apps`_.
 Existing `Google OpenID`_ backend does not work because of different IdP discovery mechanism, decribed at `Protocol Documentation of OpenID IDP for Google hosted domains`_ (experimental).
+According to the vulnerability issue decribed in `Security advisory to websites using OpenID Attribute Exchange`_ blog post, the backend verifies OpenID response signature via direct request to the OP.

 Side requested authentication should provide Google App domain name, like ``example.com``, and the authentication URL should look like the following::